douggal/advent-of-code-2022/README.md

 ### Day 3

 String splitting and slicing is straightforward, but it pays to read the docs and put in some assertions to catch errors.
+Making good use of C# .NET Collections, but I'm using mutable implementations.